Study 2 began in the spring of 2010 as part of the process of developing and

 the MIDI files to wav, but the increase in quality is too small to justify the increased

-file sizes (and corresponding load times) at this website.
+file sizes (and corresponding load times) on this website.

 Remember that it is the information in the score and corresponding MIDI files that